Starring: Daniel Day-Lewis, Wes Studi, Madeleine Stowe, Russell Means, Eric Schweig

 The Last of the Mohicans is based on James Fenimore Cooper’s 1862 book of the same name.
 Unlike typical Western movie fare, it takes place in the ‘New World’ colonies of 1757, during the French and Indian War.

 - If, like me, you have NO IDEA what that was about, here’s my take: this was Great Britain’s colonies (British America) and France’s colonies (New France) duking it out over land that technically didn’t belong to either.
-Both sides had support from Native tribes.
+Both sides somehow gained support from Native tribes.
 Up to that point, the East Coast had been largely French domain (see map) but settlers weren’t liking how they were treated.
 So they helped the British oust the French, only to be treated like shit by the British.
 And so on.

 - It helps to tell yourself “think pirate times, not cowboy times”.